Nerian/bootstrap-datepicker-rails/README.md

 String.
 Default: End of time

 The latest date that may be selected; all later dates will be disabled.

+#### autoclose

+Boolean.
+Default: false

+Whether or not to close the datepicker immediately when a date is selected.

 ### Markup